PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-07-03-beginner-mistakes-in-kql.md

 ---
-title: "Beginner Mistakes in KQL"
+title: "Logwatcher's Zenit #05: Beginner Mistakes in KQL"
 date: 2025-07-03
 description: Finding your inner join in a leftouter world
 categories: [logwatchers-zenit]